WA9ONY/ChatGPT/README.md

   + If you click on the HTML link in this READ.ME file you will see the HTML page.
   + Note the copy code works, but the "Get started with ChatGPT" link does not work.
 + Add a link to this READ.MD file.
-  + The GitHub Pages link is https://wa9ony.github.io/ChatGPT/
+  + The GitHub Pages link is https://wa9ony.github.io/ChatGPT/ with the HTML file name added to it.
 + Test the link.